pages-themes/cayman/index.md

 QLSC-612 is intended for researchers in the life sciences (neurologists, psychiatrists, pyschologists, neuroscientists) who wish to improve their research practices, or other researchers who want an introduction to data science with examples in neuroscience and neuroimaging.
 At the end of the course students will be able to analyze neuroscience and neuroimaging data in a reproducible and collaborative manner using the Python software stack (a popular and rapidly growing contender in the landscape of neuroscience data analysis).

 Amongst the topics, we will cover both the fundamentals of tools (bash, git, github, jupyter, docker, visualization) and analysis methods (hypothesis testing, machine learning) at the conceptual and practical levels.
+See objectives of each module [here.](./lectures-materials.html)
+.

 In terms of requirements, students will be expected to have basic programming skills (such as minimal experience in a scripting language).